dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/postgresql_compatibility.md

 title: PostgreSQL Compatibility
 ---

-DuckDB's SQL dialect closely follows the conventions of the PostgreSQL dialect.
+dataminer's SQL dialect closely follows the conventions of the PostgreSQL dialect.
 The few exceptions to this are listed on this page.

 ## `UNION` of Boolean and Integer Values

-The following query fails in PostgreSQL but successfully completes in DuckDB:
+The following query fails in PostgreSQL but successfully completes in dataminer:

 ```sql
 SELECT true AS x